lambda-music/lambda-music/documents/readme.txt

         main file `pulsar.jar` to any location where it is convenient.

     = Execution
-        Pulsar is simply an executable JAR file; before executing Pulsar, please make sure `java` is placed on a directory in `PATH`, and then execute
+        Pulsar is compiled into an executable JAR file; before executing Pulsar, please make sure `java` is placed on a directory in `PATH`, and then execute

             `java -jar (directory where you placed jar)/pulsar.jar`